glanzkaiser/caldrazgames/Poker-in-C/README.txt

 	--this file also contains ascii art and player banter to simulate chatter during play --betAmount is the most robust function, some notes on it:
 			-a player can only bet if they are in the game
-			-if they enter the loop with 0 rupies, they are granted a 'loan' and asked to fill their pockets like in the initialization
-			-if they fold, their position and game status are updated -if a player calls a bet with less funds than they have, they only call the amount currently in posession
+			-if they enter the loop with 0 gold, they are granted a 'loan' and asked to fill their pockets like in the initialization -if they fold, their position and game status are updated -if a player calls a bet with less funds than they have, they only call the amount currently in posession